zth/graphql-query-test-mock/README.md

 You will use this exported queryMock in your tests.

-#### Make sure the query mock is initialized and reset between each set
+#### Make sure the query mock is initialized and reset between each test

 In order for old mocks to not stick around between tests, we'll need to set up and tear down our mock between each test.
 We'll use Jests `setupFiles` and `setupTestFramework` files to accomplish that.
 `setupFiles` will run _once before every test suite_, allowing us to initialize our `QueryMock`. `setupTestFramework` runs once before _each test_, allowing us to reset all query mocks before each test.